If the information on this translated website is unclear, please contact us at 360.902.3900 for help in your language of choice.

 1. Complete the Real Estate Appraiser Applicant Experience Log in chronological order.
 You won't be granted credit for restricted appraisal reports.
 Trainees won't be granted credit for review appraisal reports.

 • Every page must be signed by you.
-All pages with experience obtained under a supervisor must also be signed by them.
-If you have multiple supervisors, separate logs must be maintained.
+All pages with supervised experience must also be signed by your supervisor.
+If you have multiple supervisors, a separate log must be maintained for each supervisor.
 If you are a returning appraiser using experience from when you were licensed, you do not need to sign twice.

 2. Request official college transcripts be sent to: